Best daily deals

 7.0

 Anker has made a name for itself in various affordable consumer electronics markets.
 Under the Soundcore name, the company is now attempting a coup in the audio industry with premium features at a fraction of the cost of the competition.
-The Anker Soundcore Life Q35 is the company’s latest pair of flagship over-ear headphones, and seemingly attempts to pack as many features as possible into a sub-$200 headphone.
+The Anker Soundcore Life Q35 are the company’s latest flagship over-ear headphones, and they pack as many features as possible into a sub-$200 headphone.

-World travelers will appreciate the long battery life, noise cancellation, and included airplane adapter that all come with the Q35.
-This headset will serve more than globetrotters: remote workers can benefit from the multi-device pairing and decent microphone for conference calls with this headset.
+World travelers will appreciate the long battery life, noise cancelation, and included airplane adapter that all come with the Q35.
+These headphones will serve more than globetrotters: remote workers can benefit from multi-device pairing and decent microphone for conference calls.

 What is it like to use the Anker Soundcore Life Q35?